solarmanpv/igen-docs/docs/EMH-2/device.md

 On first use, users can obtain the device login credentials from the device nameplate (located at the bottom of the device):

-- Device login username
+- Login Username: `admin` (default)
-- Initial password (default password)
+- Initial password: Refer to the KEY field on the nameplate
 - Device serial number (SN)